ronami/typelang/README.md

 ## 🌳 TypeLang

-> A functional language implemented purely in TypeScript's type-system
+> A tiny language interpreter implemented purely in TypeScript's type-system

 ### Introduction

-This is an exremely simplified functional language interpreter implemented purely in TypeScript type annotations.
-You pass your code as a string and get back a result by hovering your mouse on the resulting type annotation.
+This is an exremely simplified language interpreter implemented purely in TypeScript type annotations.
+You pass your code as a string and get back the result by hovering with your mouse on the resulting type annotation.

 The syntax is Lisp-like.
 If you're not familiar with it, here's a quick comparison to JavaScript's syntax:

 ```
  LISP                      JavaScript

  (add 1 2)                 add(1, 2)
  (subtract 5 2)            subtract(5, 2)
  (add 3 (subtract 2 1))    add(3, subtract(2, 1))
 ```

 The language supports booleans, numbers, strings, conditionals (if statements), and calling the following buit-in functions: